 I used to play a lot of competitive Overwatch.
 Like, a lot.
 I’ve lost track amount of times I’ve been harassed in a game of Overwatch while the other four people on my team quietly listen to someone say absolutely vile things to me completely unprovoked.
 It feels awful that bystanders often don’t seem to bat an eye as they observe what is essentially verbal assault.
 It always makes me wonder, How can they listen to this and say nothing?

-Gender based harassment in video games is deep-seated issue that requires a community effort to correct.
 Partial solutions like Overwatch’s endorsement system and reporting feedback is helpful, but I want more.
-I want gaming communities to consider what bystanding players can do to better support victims of online harassment.
+Gaming communities should consider what bystanding players can do to better support victims of online harassment.

 Encouraging apathy with the tired, dismissive mantra of “just mute them” and “don’t feed the trolls” is simply not enough anymore and ignoring these situations can actually alienate the victims to the point of abandoning a game all together.